 From its links to Coco Chanel’s childhood to its radically practical design, there’s more to the house's most iconic accessory than meets the eye.
 Handbags & Accessories specialist Rachel Koffsky explains

-Chanel’s personal history remains a rich creative source.
-In its updates of the 2.55, the house frequently makes use of design elements that recall events in its founder’s life, like the camelia flower given to her by her lover, Boy Capel, and the number 5 — the name of the perfume that made her famous.
-Lagerfeld uses this iconography on handbags and accessories to tell the story of the house’s founder, and to wink to collectors in the know.
+Chanel’s personal history has been a rich creative source.
+In its updates of the 2.55, the house frequently makes use of design elements that recall events in its founder’s life, such as the camellia flower given to her by her lover, Boy Capel, and the number 5 — the name of the perfume that made her famous.
+Lagerfeld used this iconography on handbags and accessories to tell the story of the house’s founder, and to offer a wink towards collectors in the know.

 Chanel’s seasonal Métiers d’Art collections celebrate the artisans with whom the house works.
-These collections, which boast the most meticulous craftsmanship and attention to detail, are often inspired by the aesthetics, history and dress of one particular country.
+Featuring the most meticulous craftsmanship and attention to detail, these collections are often inspired by the aesthetics, history and dress of one particular country.

-The Paris-Salzburg collection was staged in the 18th-century Schloss Leopoldskron Castle.
-Amongst the celebrated ateliers is the storied embroidery house of Lesage.
-Creating in conjunction with Karl Lagerfeld at Chanel since 1983, and collaborating on the Métiers d’Art collections since 2002, the house of Lesage is renowned for the most exquisite embroidery in the world, evident on this limited edition, runway flap bag.
+The Paris-Salzburg collection, for example, was staged in the 18th-century Schloss Leopoldskron Castle.
+The historic embroidery house of Lesage worked with Karl Lagerfeld at Chanel from 1983, and collaborated on the Métiers d’Art collections from 2002.
+The atelier’s exquisite embroidery can be seen on the limited-edition runway Flap Bag shown above.

-In addition to her famed handbags, ready-to-wear, and cosmetics, Coco Chanel was known to have a brilliant and creative eye for jewellery.
-This exceptional Flap Bag incorporates over 500 grammes of 18-karat white gold and 348 brilliant, colourless diamonds for a total weight 3.14 carats.
-It is one of a limited edition of 16 pieces, it is the most valuable Chanel bag in existence: a functional piece of jewellery for the most discerning of Chanel collectors.
+In addition to her celebrated handbags, ready-to-wear, and cosmetics, Coco Chanel was known for her brilliant eye for jewellery.
+This exceptional Flap Bag reflects that, incorporating more than 500 grammes of 18-carat white gold and 348 brilliant, colourless diamonds with a total weight 3.14 carats.
+One of a limited edition of 16 pieces, it is the most valuable Chanel bag in existence: a functional piece of jewellery for the most discerning of Chanel collectors.

 Sign up today